 This section describes how to delete an old audit file from the server after you've copied the file to offline storage or decided that you do not need to save the file.

-To delete an online audit file, you must have the Write right to the Audit File object Audit Policy property.
+- See the "General Prerequisites" on page 29. - To delete an online audit file, you must have the Write right to the Audit File object Audit Policy property.